theonjs/theon/README.md

 To get started, take a look to [base concepts](#concepts), [tutorial](#tutorial) and [examples](https://github.com/h2non/theon/tree/master/examples).

-**Note**: still young, some work needs to be done, mostly in terms of documentation and testing, but API consistency is guaranteed.
+**Note**: `theon` is still young.
+Some work needs to be done, mostly in terms of documentation and testing, but API consistency is guaranteed.

 ## Contents